shawn-grant/caribbean-microsoft-internship/README.md

 As of 2024, Microsoft now recruits interns from the Caribbean, as a result of the efforts by the [Project Blue Mountain](https://www.linkedin.com/pulse/microsoft-day-university-technology-jamaica-thomas-mba-hrm-volie/) team.
 The [first cohort](https://www.linkedin.com/posts/shoniquethomas_microsoftinterns-microsoftlife-activity-7203425109003403264-laSU?utm_source=share&utm_medium=member_desktop) of Microsoft interns studying in the Caribbean were from Jamaica (University of Technology & University of The West Indies Mona) and Barbados (University of The West Indies Cave Hill).
 17 students in total.

-We've put together this guide to assist the next groups of interns, from applying and interviewing, to visa concerns.
+We've put together this guide to assist the next groups of interns in landing an internship at Microsoft.
+These are our own reflections based on personal experience.

 ---